Legendary Aussie airplane brought back to life

 Courtesy Qantas Founders Museum

-Besides being the last long-haul piston-engined airliner to dominate the skies before the advent of the jet era, the Lockheed Super Constellation has a special place in the history of Australia's flag carrier airline, Qantas, and, by extension, of Australian aviation.
+Besides being the last long-haul piston-engined airliner to dominate the skies before the advent of the jet era of travel, the Lockheed Super Constellation has a special place in the history of Australia's flag carrier airline, Qantas, and, by extension, of Australian aviation.

 The "Super Connie" was the first aircraft to feature Qantas' famous kangaroo livery, a direct reference to the key "Kangaroo Route" linking Australia to the UK.